 - Superman Substitute: He's got the right powers, the right costume, and the right personality.
 Even his creator basically said he was "What if Superman was a black guy in the 60s?"

-- Teeth-Clenched Teamwork: With T'Challa, on the Ultimates.
-Adam previously expressed dislike for T'Challa's autocratic tendencies, and this gets worse when the subject of Connor Sims comes up, as T'Challa thinks he should be executed as a danger, while Adam (who has more reason to be angry than the king of Wakanda) would rather see he got a fair trial.
+- With T'Challa, on the Ultimates.
+Adam previously expressed dislike for T'Challa's autocratic tendencies, and this gets worse when the subject of Connor Sims comes up, as T'Challa thinks he should be executed as a danger, while Adam (who has more reason to be angry than the King of Wakanda) would rather see he got a fair trial.

 - Underwater Base: Kadesh, Adam's "science fortress" at the bottom of the Mariana Trench.
 He cut a deal with Namor in order to build it there.